frovedis/packaging/README.md

 sudo.
 Since it will take a long time to build, it would be better to enable sudo without password, because sudo with password might timeout.

+During the compilation, you would see various warnings; you can safely ignore them as long as the compilation proceeds.
+Sometimes nc++ aborts with SIGSEGV.
+In this case, you need to run make again...

 ## Manual build

 If you want to manually build and install, follow the steps below.